Skip to content

 The VFX package currently contains the following data:

-• A multi-layer OpenEXR image sequence with the frames that have been generated in DeepEditor.
+A multi-layer OpenEXR image sequence with the frames that have been generated in DeepEditor.
 Each frame contains 3 layers.

-• An RGBA image with the final result generated by DeepEditor containing only the pixels that DeepEditor created (currently the lower half of the face).
+• An RGBA image with the final result generated by DeepEditor, containing only the pixels that DeepEditor created (currently the lower half of the face).
 This way, these images can be easily composited on top of the original frames.

-• An ST map that can be used to wrap any textures or masks and composite them on the output.
-The sequence also contains only the frames where a face has been detected and processed in DeepEditor.
-For example, if a 100-frame shot was provided as an input, but the character only appears in 90 frames, then the VFX package will contain only these 90 frames labelled correctly with their respective frame numbers in the original sequence.
+Note: Image sequences contain only the frames where a face has been detected and processed in DeepEditor.
+For example, if a 100-frame shot was provided as an input, but the character only appears in 90 frames, then the VFX package will contain only these 90 frames, labelled correctly with their respective frame numbers in the original sequence.

 • 2 non-modifiable 3D meshes, one of the face from the original source, and another of the DeepEditor output.
 Both meshes are in the Alembic file format.
-This gives a VFX artist even more control allowing them to project masks and textures on the mesh that can then be composited on top of the DeepEditor output.
+This gives a VFX artist even more control, allowing them to project masks and textures on the mesh that can then be composited on top of the DeepEditor output.

 • A 3D camera representing the camera angle and movements of the original shot.